Impaired Driving Charges: How Can You Win?

 Jordan—A Delay Argument

-A delay of 18 or more months, for which the Crown Attorney, or Court are responsible, may be a defence in itself.
-This does not include the sorts of inherent delays that occur in all cases, such those caused by waiting to receive the disclosure or completing initial meetings with the Crown, or delays caused on the accused’s behalf in certain circumstance.
+A delay of 18 more months to get to your trial in the Ontario Court of Justice (or 30 months if your trial is in the Superior Court of Justice), for which the Crown Attorney or the court is responsible, may give rise to a defence.
+Delay” in this context does not include the sorts of inherent delays that occur in all cases, such those caused by waiting to receive the disclosure or completing initial meetings with the Crown, or delays caused on the accused’s behalf.
 Therefore, it is important that you retain us quickly so that we have the opportunity to create pressure from the beginning.
 In a case where this defence applies, it forms an absolute defence to all charges.
 While it is essential to be 100% truthful and fair in the evidence that you provide to your lawyer, the Crown Attorney and the Judge hearing your case, you should also note any prejudice that you have suffered because of the delays.